pavlpy/perunione/README.md

 In the spirit of Richard Stallman and true digital freedom, if you modify or use `perunione` in your own software, **you are strictly obligated to open-source your entire project**.
 Keep the code free, keep the crypto strong.

 Feel free to audit, or use it to hide from global surveillance.

+## ⚠️ Important Security Notes & Constraints

+### 1. Transport & Addressing Layer Abstraction
+`perunione` is strictly a cryptographic state engine and data stream chunker. **It does not handle network routing, peer addressing, or packet delivery guarantees.**
+* It is the developer's absolute responsibility to wrap the exported 1 KB raw `Packet` structures into UDP/IP, raw Ethernet frames, or your custom transport layer.

+## 📖 Documentation & Integration

+To see the detailed function reference, understand the architecture, and look at practical code snippets on how to use this library, see [using.md](using.md).